 We’ve also found that families training together can be very successful and have a lot of fun (and have some great examples to prove it!).
 If you have a family of 3 or more and would like to train together please contact us to discuss how best to accommodate your group.

 All of our memberships are on a monthly subscription basis with no contracts, cancellation or registration fees.
 Students participating in our External Curriculum will be required to purchase a uniform within their first month of training or prior to their first test.
 These range in cost from $40 – $80 depending on style.
 Testing is also only applicable to the External Curriculum and involves a two part process with multiple dedicated instructors and personalized feedback.
-Even so, our testing fees are very modest ($30 – $100 per test for the first few years) and meant only to cover the cost of this additional instruction time: $40 for Lower belts, $50 for Brown Belts and $100 for Black Belts.
+Even so, our testing fees are very modest ($30 – $100 per test for the first few years) and meant only to cover the cost of this additional instruction time.

 No. The classes are designed for you to begin at any time, so don’t hesitate to come see for yourself if the ancient art of Shaolin Kung Fu is right for you!